ImperfectHuman/rule-based-system/README.md

 #### Hooks

-##### async tiebreaker(compiledRules)
+##### async tiebreaker(rules)

-A function which takes an Array of compiled rules of equal priority and determines which of them to use.
-A compiled rule is guaranteed to have a property `rule` that contains the original rule
+A function which takes an Array of rules of equal priority and determines which of them to use.
+It MUST return the index of the desired rule.

-The default tiebreaker returns an arbitrary rule.
+The default tiebreaker returns an arbitrary rule in the rules list.

 Advanced users of this system could implement additional `Rule` properties to allow tie-breaking based on heuristics such as the cost of an action, picking